OSVR/OSVR-Docs/HDK-Unboxing-and-Getting-Started.md

 It will likely show up as a 1080x1920 "Portrait" display by default.
 However, at this time most applications don't work with it in that mode, so you'll want to select the 1920x1080 resolution instead.
 (This doesn't mean you have to change the "Rotation" setting - just choose the alternate resolution and the HMD will perform the rotation internally.)

 ### Get OSVR Server
-OSVR Server is part of the OSVR software framework, and provides the system for accessing device data, configuring peripherals, etc. The HDK drivers come bundled in the main OSVR Core package (which includes the server), and your HDK can be autodetected, so you won't need to edit any config files unless you want to connect additional input devices.
+OSVR Server is part of the OSVR software framework, and provides the system for accessing device data, configuring peripherals, etc. The HDK drivers come bundled in the main OSVR Core package (which includes the server), and your HDK can be auto-detected, so you won't need to edit any config files unless you want to connect additional input devices.

 There are two ways of getting the OSVR Server: the installer and build snapshots.
 Since the installer is not currently automatically updated, the best way is to download an OSVR Core snapshot, linked from the [Using OSVR][using] page.
 If you're using a 64-bit version of Windows, either 32 or 64 bit will work (and be compatible with both 32 and 64-bit applications), so just pick one.
 (Linux users: please see the [OSVR-Core][] repository for build instructions.)